-- 1. Install an ammeter capable of reading at least 15 amperes in-line on the red wire from the rectifier to the starter solenoid. - 2.
-Connect a load bank to the battery. - 3.
-In the water or on a Dynometer, start the engine and bring the RPM up to approximately 4500 in gear. - 4.
-Turn on the load bank switches to increase the battery load to equal 10 Amps and check the ammeter. - 5.
-If the amperage is low, - A) Check the load bank connections and meter for battery draw.

-B) If the output is still low, check and clean all connections between the battery and the rectifier.
-Inspect stator windings for burned or discolored windings.

-6. If the amperage is correct, but the battery voltage remains low, replace the battery.
+1. Install an ammeter capable of reading at least 15 amperes in-line on the red wire connected to the starter solenoid.

+- 2. Connect a load bank to the battery. - 3.
+In the water or on a Dynometer, start the engine. - 4.
+Turn on the load bank switches to increase the battery load to equal 20 Amps and bring the RPM up to approximately 4500 in gear. - 5.
+Check the ammeter.
+You should show approximately the rated amperage of the stator. - 6.
+If the amperage is low, - A. Check the load bank connections and meter for battery draw. - B. If the output is still low, check and clean all connections between the battery and the rectifier. - 7.
+If the amperage is correct, but the battery voltage remains low, replace the battery.